Choosing A Real Estate Firm To Work For

 Does the Manager carry a pager or cell phone?
 Will (s)he respond to all calls from you within a certain time frame?
 Will (s)he help you prepare for listing appointments, show you how to use the office systems and computer, help you do a CMA etc?
 Will you have regular coaching sessions, assistance in setting goals?

-We have three managers.
+We have six Managing Brokers divided among our offices across Vancouver Island.
 All are ready, willing and able to help with expertise in different areas.

 Training: Formal or Informal